A lot or a little?

 Is it any good?

 It's hard to believe it's been five years since the last Super Monkey Ball game, but AiAi and his crew have returned to consoles with an HD remake of a previous Wii exclusive title.
-But Super Monkey Ball: Banana Blitz HD isn't just a shot for shot remake with an HD coat of paint though.
+But Super Monkey Ball: Banana Blitz HD isn't just a shot-for-shot remake with an HD coat of paint.
 Making the jump from the Wii to the current generation of consoles meant having to lose the motion controls of the original release.
-This isn't a bad thing though, as the return to analogue controls makes the gameplay much more responsive and precise.
+This isn't a bad thing, though, as the return to analog controls makes the gameplay much more responsive and precise.
 And thanks to its HD visual makeover, the game looks sharper and plays smoother than ever before.

 Talk to your kids about ...

 Families can talk about remakes, reboots, and remasters.
 What's the appeal of revisiting classic games and reintroducing them to a new audience?
 What are some of the ways that companies revisit their franchises to appeal to both newer audiences and classic fans?

 What are some ways to have healthy, fun competition with friends?
 What are the traits that define a "good sport"?